knative/docs/docs/reference/serving.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Container defines the unit of execution for this Revision.
+<p>DeprecatedContainer defines the unit of execution for this Revision.
 In the context of a Revision, we disallow a number of the fields of this Container, including: name and lifecycle.
 See also the runtime contract for more information about the execution